overmindgc/alexkimxyz.github.io/content/markdown/aws-data-science-setup.md

 I consider this approach to be a lot more flexible and cost-efficient compared to spinning up an EC2 instance with a large EBS volume for storing your data for the following reasons:

 - While EBS price ($0.10/GB/month) is lower than that of EFS ($0.30/GB/month), they have different a pricing structure.
 You will be paying for the former by the amount of storage you provision which means you need to know in advance how much storage you will need for you project.
 It is possible to increase the size of your EBS mount later, but it is not very convenient.
 EFS, however, allows you to store as much data as you need on the pay-as-you-go basis
-- Due to built-in redundancy, there is a much lower risk of losing your data when it is stored on EFS compared to EBS
+- EFS has built-in redundancy: there is a much lower risk of losing your data when it is stored on EFS compared to EBS
 - More importantly, unlike EBS mounts, EFS, being essentially AWS' implementation of the NFS protocol, has virtually no upper limit on how many EC2 instances it can be mounted to.
 This makes it a decent choice for either 1) quickly iterating through your ideas by running them in parallel on multiple EC2 instances or 2) collaborating with multiple people on a project that requires them having access to the same large dataset without the need to duplicate it

+However, it is worth noting that EFS does have higher latency compared to EBS, but the gains in flexibility, in my opinion, far outweigh the latency concerns.

 ## Instructions